metaporia/muse/README.md

 ## General Rules

-* do not exceed one line in a plural def.
+* do not exceed one line in a plural def
 * newlines after entry bodies are acceptable
 * commas and colons are not permitted in headwords
 * add newlines before and after quotation body
+* indentation is parsed by tabs made up of four spaces (as of yet unconfigurably so)
+* avoid comma before a <read>'s author attribution--it is, however, permitted
+* timestamps without a body are allowed but not encouraged

+N.B. '[<expr>]' in an entry example or grammar specification indicates that
+<expr> is optional

 ### Definition Comparison
 ```